 Do I Need a 4-Year College Degree?

-There are some careers that demand a 4-year degree, if not more.
+Some careers demand a 4-year degree.
 Doctors, Lawyers, Accountants are undoubtedly going to need a minimum of 4 years in college.

 How do I Find the College with the Best ROI